zaoyang/30-days-of-vue/day-08/day-08.cq.md

 - Use __methods__ when responding to changes (e.g. clicking a button, submitting a form, etc.) or to run explicit functionality change within the instance (e.g. have a method be called from a lifecycle hook).
 - Use __computed__ properties for data manipulation (e.g. create a sorted array from an unsorted array in the instance).

-We’ll be stopping here for today!
-We’ll be taking a look at another instance property called __watchers__ tomorrow.
+We’ll be stopping here for today and be taking a look at another instance property called __watchers__ tomorrow.